mbk-dev/okama/README.md

 ## Communication

-For basic usage questions (e.g., "_Is XXX currency supported by okama?_") and for sharing ideas please use [Discussions](https://github.com/mbk-dev/okama/discussions/3).
+For basic usage questions (e.g., "_Is XXX currency supported by okama?_") and for sharing ideas please use [GitHub Discussions](https://github.com/mbk-dev/okama/discussions/3).
+Russian language community is available at [okama.io forums](https://community.okama.io/c/python-okama).
 ## Issues

 We encourage you to report issues using the [Github tracker](https://github.com/mbk-dev/okama/issues).
 We welcome all kinds of issues, especially those related to correctness, documentation, performance, and feature requests.